 Dr Frankis completed his degree at Nottingham University (gaining the Allen Standen Prize for AI) and his PhD at Glasgow Caledonian University.

-Helen is currently Head of the Department of Psychology, Social Work and Allied Health Sciences.
+Helen is currently the Assistant Vice Principal Health and Wellbeing and Head of the Department of Podiatry and Radiography.

 Elaine graduated with a BSc in Diagnostic Radiography from Queen Margaret University, Edinburgh in 1998 and gained a variety of clinical experience as a Radiographer before specialising in Obstetric Ultrasound.

-Gillian is a Lecturer in the Department of Life Sciences.
+Gillian is a Lecturer in the Department of Biological and Biomedical Sciences.

 Richard is an HCPC Registered and BPS Chartered Counselling Psychologist, qualifying from the Surrey University Doctoral programme in Counselling Psychology in 1998.